MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Tasmota/README.md

  [<img src="Z2T05.PNG" alt="Tasmota and ICC-A-1 EZSP v 6.7.6.0" width="512">](Z2T05.PNG)

+### Great thanks to [Stefan](https://github.com/s-hadinger) for making it possible for the ICC-A-1 to working with tasmota zbbridge !!

-### Tasmota as TCP UART
+### IKEA Billy EZSP TCP UART

-IKEA Billy EZSP on one ESP as TCP UART.
+IKEA Billy EZSP on one ESP with tasmota as TCP UART for ZHA and other HA systems.

 Grabbing the [dayly dev builds](https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota) with the name "tasmota-zbbridge.bin" and flashing your ESP with it and configurating WiFi and MQTT.